khannashiv/Kubernetes-Practice/Configmap-and-secret/implementation.md

 ## Secret

 ### What is a Secret?
 A **Secret** is a Kubernetes object that contains a small amount of sensitive data such as a password, token, or key.
-It’s designed for sensitive information that you don’t want in plain ConfigMaps, Pod specs, or container images.
+It’s designed for sensitive information that you don’t want in plain ConfigMaps.

 - **Reference Docs:** [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/)